 📍 Where to find it: Spuistraat 175, 1012 VN Amsterdam

 ⏱ How to get there: W Amsterdam is a short 15 minutes walk from Amsterdam Central Station.

 Zwembad de Houtvaart

-This was founded in 1927 and was meant for everybody from different backgrounds to come together to enjoy.
-The pool is heated using solar panels, so you can take a dip there in the morning while enjoying the sounds of tweeting birds (not on twitter).
+The pool is heated using solar panels, so you can take a dip there in the morning while enjoying the sounds of tweeting birds (not on Twitter).

 Having been built in another era, you will be able to see how it was constructed so that men and women swam separately.
 They had their separate entrances and everything!
-This restriction was changed in the mid-sixties and hasn’t looked back since.
-It is a perfectly symmetrical pool, with architecture which reflects the prewar era.
-It is reminiscent of cubist styles, as seen at the Olympic Stadium in Amsterdam.
-But this is only the tip of the iceberg when it comes to this establishment’s history.
-Check out their website to know more!
+This restriction was changed in the mid-60s and they haven’t looked back since.

 Indoor swimming pools in Amsterdam

 Did you know that the Netherlands is home to the most beautiful swimming pool in the world?
 Yes, a swimming pool can be called beautiful.

 You wouldn’t think of describing a hole in the ground filled with water with that adjective — but it apparently rings true for the Noorderparkbad in Amsterdam.

 This swimming pool has wide, airy rooms which invite you to relax in the space just because of the architecture.
 And the Dutch knack for innovation doesn’t stop here.
 It has a roof that collects rainwater, which is then stored, purified, and reused for the pool.